Is the cloud safe? What will my business get from it? Is it really worth the hassle?

 If the cloud topic has recently appeared on your business agenda, you’ve probably asked yourself these questions many a time.

-There’s a lot of myths and misconceptions around the cloud, especially in terms of security and costs.
+There are a lot of myths and misconceptions around the cloud, especially in terms of security and costs.
 In this post, we’ll look at the pros and cons of the cloud vs. on-premise to help you decide whether the cloud is the way to go for you.

 What are the advantages of cloud computing vs on-premise?